 Asphalt shingles are the most economical alternative of roofing if we consider only the buying price.
 Countless possibilities of colors and styles are available, not to mention the various guarantees for each product category.

-Coatings and other roofing options
+Coatings and other flat roofing systems

 Comparative table of major slope roofing options